spak97/PY101/README.md

 Launch school's course PY101
-Assignments will be pushed to this repo.
+Assignments and notes will be pushed to this repo.